-At all times, please cover your cough.
-Please wash your hands or use the antibacterial hand cleanser we provide throughout our facilities.
+- Please wash your hands or use the antibacterial hand cleanser provided throughout our facility.

 Visitors are welcome at any time, depending on the patient’s condition, accommodations, and care plan.
 Visitors should check-in at the Children’s Minnesota welcome desk.
 They will be directed to The Mother Baby Center entrance.
 To help create a safe and welcoming environment, children under the age of 16 must be accompanied by a non-patient adult in all areas.
 Visiting hours and guidelines may change.
 Ask concierge staff for current visiting hours and guidelines.

 In order to maintain the health and safety of all patients, all visitors must abide by the following guidelines: